deryckschnee-dev/ANSI-C/README.md

 I am using the ANSI-C (C89) standard with Clang compiler version 12.0.0 on Windows 10 64-bit.

-Clang command string (run in /src):
+Clang command string to create an executable for a single sourcefile in \bin (run in /src):
     <code>clang.exe -std=c89 -g _sourcefile.c_ -o ..\bin\run.exe</code>